Nexmo/cli-standards/content/index.md

 * **`topic`** will usually be a plural noun.
 Examples could include `applications`, `numbers`, `insights`.
 * **`command`** will usually be an active or imperative verb.
 Examples could include `create`, `list`, `configure`.
-* For more complex areas, add a **subtopic** with the format `topic:subtopic:command`.
-Examples could include `accounts:jwt:generate`, `applications:numbers:link`.
-* All input will be supplied with clearly-named flags each followed by the value for this parameter.
-The parameters will use "kebab case" and will be named exactly the same when different commands accept the same input data.
-Examples could include `--number`, `--application`, `--event_url`.
 * If a command can only accept one input parameter, it may be supplied without flags, as an additional shorthand to the standard named-flag approach.

 The tool will support autocomplete so verbose is better.